Cylinder Heads and Push-rod Tubes

 Rob responded - The slight movement of the cylinder is normal.
 The fly-cut in the heads is fractionally larger than the cylinder rim, so there is room for the cylinder to move just a fraction inside the head.
 But I still don't understand "flat part of head" -- do you mean the underside of the bottom fin (nearest the case) or are you talking about the inside of the fly cut recess?

 The distance between the outermost cylinder fin and the innermost head fin might vary a little - the critical measurement is the length of the cylinder between the case and the outer rim.
-The case needs a completely flat area where the cylinders slot into the case, and them with even height cylinders the rims of adjacent cylinders will be a perfectly straight line.
+The case needs a completely flat area where the cylinders slot into the case, and then, with even height cylinders the outer rims of adjacent cylinders will be a perfectly straight line.
 The recesses (fly-cut) in the heads are cut to an exact depth too, so when the heads go on both cylinder rims will sit straight inside their recess and seal properly when the head studs are torqued.

 Please see our Push-rod Tube Procedure.